IP and Trademark — why they’re important

 If you think the provisions around IP and Trademark law are complex, you’re right.

-Vivan says it’s not a straightforward process, with the registration process for trademarks often taking six to 12 months.
+The registration process for trademarks often takes six to 12 months.